 On January 7th, 1982, Palacio de los Deportes (sports palace or complex) Virgilio Travieso Soto was the site of what is still Jack Veneno’s most prestigious match.

 Weeks before this historical encounter, it seemed like it was the only thing people were talking about.
-It took place in front of more than 14,000 screaming fans in a venue that could only accommodate 10,000 (Jack Veneno says that the number was actually closer to 16,500).
+It occurred in front of more than 14,000 screaming fans in a venue that could only accommodate 10,000 (Jack Veneno says that the number was closer to 16,500).

 What is agreed upon is the multitude of thousands who could not get a ticket for the oversold venue that witnessed Jack Veneno’s "victory" over Ric Flair, who was the symbol of arrogance to them and was surely born with a "silver spoon in his mouth."

-In one interview, Jack Veneno says that getting Flair to come to the island proved complicated because Flair asked for $20,000 and 25% of the gate.
+In one interview, Jack Veneno says that getting Flair to the island proved complicated because he demanded $20,000 and 25% of the gate.

 In another more recent interview, Veneno claims the Nature Boy wanted $50,000 and 10% gross revenue (earnings before deducting expenses).
 Whether it was $20K, $50K, or somewhere in between, the amount had to be paid in advance and deposited into a U.S. bank account.

-Many point to Carlos Colon as the middleman in these negotiations because he was in charge of NWA-sanctioned events in Central America and the Caribbean.
-Veneno claims that his payoff was a mere $7,000 compared to the large chunk Flair allegedly took home for this first match.
+Many point to Carlos Colon as the middleman in these negotiations because he was responsible for NWA-sanctioned events in Central America and the Caribbean.
+Veneno claims his payoff was a mere $7,000 compared to the large chunk Flair allegedly took home for this first match.

 This was not taking into account that the Nature Boy – who of course arrived in style in his private jet accompanied by three attractive blondes – was put up in a five-star hotel with all expenses paid along with one George Napolitano who was at the time editor for Wresting’s Main Event magazine and a renowned sports and wrestling photojournalist.